addycb/Pimeyes-Free-POC/README.md

 # Functions added include:

-* Weather the site is from an adult site or market site
+* Whether the site is from an adult site or market site
 * Ability to search VIA TOR SOCKS  (they rate limit with IP)
 * Drag and drop functions, along with paste from clipboard